Florents-Tselai/WarcDB/README.md

 The full datasets of these services range in the few pebibytes(PiB), making them impractical to query using non-distributed systems.

-This project aims to make **subsets** of this data easier to access and query using SQL.
+This project aims to make **subsets** such data easier to access and query using SQL.

 ## Examples